 The baccalaureate degree in nursing and master’s degree in nursing at Elmhurst College are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

-If you have any further questions about Elmhurst's nursing master's entry program, please contact us.
+If you have any further questions about Elmhurst's master's entry in nursing practice program, please contact us.